vlampos/covid-19-online-search/README.md

 ## Disclaimer
 The first version of this manuscript was published on March 18, 2020.
-The current version considers data up to and including April 20, 2020.
 Findings must be read with caution prior to the completion of the first wave of the COVID-19 pandemic.

 <br />
 <br />